- Camping Uses for Dental Floss

 - How to Repair a Tent Pole

 Do's and Don'ts of Primitive Camping

 The term “primitive camping” may be a bit deceptive.
 It implies camping in an uncivilized wilderness, killing your food with your hands and reverting to cave man life, or what we think of as caveman life.
-But primitive camping, while much more of an adventure than camping in prepared camp grounds doesn’t have to be dangerous or harsh.
+But primitive camping, while much more of an adventure than camping in prepared camp grounds doesn't have to be dangerous or harsh, and you can still take your grappling hook without worrying about your safety.
 Just like anything else, with good training and preparation, it can be great fun and an exciting adventure for your team.

 Primitive camping is generally not a good family outing.
 A privative camping enthusiast is one who is in excellent physical condition and has conquered advanced camping skills.
 In addition, the camping gear of a primitive camper is much different than what is used by a camper who will primarily be camping in prepared camp sites.

 By way of definition, primitive camping involves hiking or backpacking to an wilderness area that is in no way preconditioned for camping.
 The camping team then clears and settles a camp and conducts their camp out with minimal gear and very little disturbance to the natural environment.
 Often primitive camp outs are done in conjunction with a long hiking adventure so the camp site changes from night to night and the different camp sites that are used are separated by miles of unsettled wilderness.

 By its very definition, there are no prepared camp grounds where you are going to participate in primitive camping.
 So you have to travel completely self contained and prepared to provide for your own food, water, medical and rest needs.
 This is the closest you can get to how the explorers camped in the early days of the country.
 But we do have some resources to make it possible to get through a primitive camping experience in good shape.